scylladb/scylladb/docs/alternator/compatibility.md

 Therefore, Alternator must be explicitly configured to tell it which of the above assumptions it may make on the write workload.
-This configuration is mandatory, and described in the "Write isolation policies" section of alternator.md.
+This configuration is mandatory, and described in the "Write isolation policies" section of [Alternator-specific APIs](new-apis.md).
 One of the options, `always_use_lwt`, is always safe, but the other options result in significantly better write performance and should be considered when the workload involves pure writes (e.g., ingestion of new data) or if pure writes and read-modify-writes go to distinct items.

 ## Avoiding write reordering